mdelarocha/chatbot-java/README.md

 1) Go to the following link: https://webchat.freenode.net

-2) Set a unique nickname in the server and connect to a channel of your choice, that is found in the Project2main.java of the folder.
+2) Set a unique nickname in the server and connect to a channel of your choice, that is set by you in the Project2main.java of the folder.

 3) Run the Java Program and wait for the bot to connect to the channel, nicknamed "MyTerminator".
-All jar files must be added to the
+All jar files (gson.jar,

+   twitter4j-core-4.0.4 and pircbot.jar) must be added to the project as external libraries in order to run,

-   project as external libraries in order to run, that is done by building a path from the project to the .jar files attached.
+   that is done by building a path from the project to the .jar files attached.

 4) When the command "weather" (any case) is typed into the chat with a zipcode (i.e. 75080),